uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Introduction

-To summarize, the main contributions of our paper are: \begin{compactitem} \item A parametric pipeline model that is applicable to all Intel Core microarchitectures released in the last ten years (\refsec{model}). \item A throughput predictor (\refsec{TPPredictor}) that is more accurate than previous work by more than an order of magnitude on several recent microarchitectures (\refsec{evaluation}). \item An improved set of benchmarks for validating throughput predictors, and a more accurate measurement methodology (\refsec{benchmarks}). \end{compactitem}
+To summarize, the main contributions of our paper are: \begin{itemize} \item A parametric pipeline model that is applicable to \emph{all} Intel Core microarchitectures from Sandy Bridge (2011) to Rocket Lake (2021) (\refsec{pipelineModel}). \item A throughput predictor (\refsec{TPPredictor}) based on this parametric model that is more accurate than previous work, often by more than an order of magnitude (\refsec{evaluation}). \item An improved set of benchmarks for validating throughput predictors, and a more accurate measurement methodology (\refsec{benchmarks}). \end{itemize}